nishu-saini/email-responder/README.md

 - The reply message content can be customized in the code.
 - The label name can also be modified in the code.
-- Ensure your Gmail account has "Less secure app access" enabled for Nodemailer to work correctly.
 - Refer to the official Google APIs documentation for more information on the Gmail API and OAuth authentication.